How are dangerous goods classified in Canada?

 - How are dangerous goods classified in Canada?

-Hazardous materials are divided into nine classes by TDGR based on their potential hazards.
-These classes also apply to wastes and recyclable materials that are dangerous to humans and the environment.
+The TDG classifies dangerous goods into nine categories according to the types of risks they present.
+These categories also apply to waste and recyclable materials that are hazardous to humans and the environment.

 Class 1: Explosives

-Since explosives are highly hazardous wastes, their transportation is regulated by a separate law in addition to the TDGR: the Act respecting explosives and its regulations.
+Since explosives are a highly dangerous product, their transportation is regulated by a separate law in addition to the TDG: the Act respecting explosives and its associated regulations.

-The double regulation is a result of the materials' high dispersion potential and their dangerous nature.
+Explosives have a high potential for dispersion and are very dangerous, thus the necessity of a double regulation.
 Having the authorization to purchase this type of product does not mean you can dispose of it yourself.
-You will need to contact an expert in hazardous waste management to do so.
+You will need to contact an expert in hazardous waste management for safe, effective waste disposal.

 Class 2: Gases

-The class of gases includes 3 divisions: flammable gases, non-flammable and non-toxic gases and toxic or corrosive gases.
+Gasses are divided into three categories: flammable gases, non-flammable and non-toxic gases, and toxic or corrosive gases.

-Although non-flammable gases may seem less dangerous than the other two categories, their transportation and handling require equal control.
-They could be potentially harmful to humans if they get into the air.
+Although non-flammable gases may seem less dangerous than the other two categories, their transportation and handling must still be carefully controlled, as these substances could be potentially harmful to humans if they get into the air.

-Examples of daily used hazardous wastes in this class are fuel products, solvents or other consumer products.
+Examples of dangerous goods in this class that are used every day are fuel products, solvents and other consumer products.

-Oxidizing waste materials emit oxygen and can provoke or contribute to the burning of materials nearby.
-Plus, these hazardous materials can speed up the spread of fire and aggravate it.
+Oxidizing waste materials emit oxygen and can provoke or contribute to the burning of nearby materials.
+These hazardous materials can speed up the spread of fire and aggravate it.

-Substances included in this class can cause death, serious injury, or harm to human health if swallowed, inhaled, or in contact with skin.
+Substances included in this class can cause death, serious injury, or harm to human health if swallowed, inhaled, or brought into contact with skin.

 “Infectious materials” refers to substances containing microorganisms or toxins which can cause disease in animals or humans.

-Understanding hazardous product labels can reduce the risk when dealing with them.
+Understanding hazardous product labels can reduce the level of risk when dealing with them.

 Class 7: Radioactive materials

-Radioactive materials, like explosives, are subject to even more strict regulations.
+Radioactive materials, like explosives, are subject to additional strict regulations.
 There are 4 distinct classes of radioactive materials:

 - Low-level radioactive waste (LLRW)